GPII/universal/documentation/AuthorizationService.md

 #### revokeUserAuthorizedAuthorization(userId, authorizationId)
 * **description**: Revoke an authorization.
 This API is used to revoke these authorization types: onboarded solution authorizations, web preferences consumer authorizations.
 * **parameters:**
     * userId: String.
-A system generated unique number that identifies the user.
+A system generated unique id that identifies the user.
     * authorizationId: String.
-A system generated unique number that identifies the authorization.
+A system generated unique id that identifies the authorization.
 * **return:** None.

 #### setSelectedPreferences(userId, authorizationId, selectedPreferences)
 * **description**: Update the user selected preferences that is saved within the authorization.
 The function verifies the authorization is made by the user.
 * **parameters:**
     * userId: String.
-A system generated unique number that identifies the user.
+A system generated unique id that identifies the user.
     * authorizationId: String.
-A system generated unique number that identifies the authorization.
+A system generated unique id that identifies the authorization.
     * selectedPreferences: Object.
 An object specifying the preferences that the user has selected to share, in the privacy ontology.
 An example:
     ```
     {